An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Simulations

 The ME-Cor predictor has smaller MC MSPE than the alternatives considered for all configurations.
 When $a < b$, the gain in efficiency from the ME-Cor predictor relative to the direct estimator is greater for $\rho = 0.2$ than for $\rho = 0.8$.
 When $a> b$, the opposite pattern holds, as the ratio of the MC MSPE of the direct estimator to the MC MSPE of the ME-Cor predictor is greater for $\rho = 0.8$ than for $\rho = 0.2$.
 The ME-Cor procedure renders only trivial improvements in efficiency over the direct estimator for configurations with $(a,b,\rho) = (0.25, 0.75, 0.8)$ or $(a,b,\rho) = (0.75, 0.25, 0.2)$.
 Increasing $n$ from 100 to 500 has little effect on the properties of the ME-Cor predictor.

 The proposed MSPE estimator (ME-Cor-MSPE) is a good approximation for the MSPE of the ME-Cor predictor (ME-Cor).
-For each configuration, the MC mean of the estimated MSPE for the ME-Cor predictor (ME-Cor-MSPE) is close to the MC MSPE of the ME-Cor predictor (ME-Cor).
+For each configuration, the average MC mean of the estimated MSPE for the ME-Cor predictor (ME-Cor-MSPE) is close to the average MC MSPE of the ME-Cor predictor (ME-Cor).
 The simulation results support the predictor and MSPE estimator proposed in Section 2.

-\subsection{Normal Distributions, Equal $\bm{\Psi}_{i} = \bm{\Psi}$}
+\subsection{Normal Distributions, Equal $\Psi_i = \Psi$}

-A special case in which one can ignore the measurement error occurs in the context of the structural model when the measurement error is uncorrelated with the sampling error and when the measurement error variance is constant.
+A special case in which the FH predictor retains reasonable properties occurs in the context of the structural model when the measurement error is uncorrelated with the sampling error and when the measurement error variance is constant \citep{bell2019measurement}.
 When the measurement error and sampling error are correlated, the naive Fay-Herriot predictor remains inappropriate, even if the measurement error variance is constant.
-In this sense, the impacts of measurement error on the properties of the naive Fay-Herriot predictor are especially important when the measurement error and sampling error are correlated.
 To illustrate this point, we present simulation results with equal $\bm{\Psi}_{i} = \bm{\Psi}$.

-Tables~\ref{tab1equal} and ~\ref{tab2equal} contain simulation results for $\bm{\Psi}_{i} = \bm{\Psi}_{1}$ for $i = 1,\ldots, n$, where $\bm{\Psi}_{1}$ is defined in (\ref{unequalpsi}).
+Tables~\ref{tab1equal} and \ref{tab2equal} contain simulation results for $\bm{\Psi}_{i} = \bm{\Psi}_{1}$ for $i = 1,\ldots, n$, where $\bm{\Psi}_{1}$ is defined in (\ref{unequalpsi}).
 We continue to simulate the errors from normal distributions.
 The conclusions for equal $\bm{\Psi}_{i}$ are the same as those for unequal $\bm{\Psi}_{i}$.
 As seen in Table~\ref{tab1equal}, the FH and YL estimators of the fixed parameters remain biased when $\bm{\Psi}_{i} = \bm{\Psi}$.
 In contrast, the MC means of the proposed estimators of the fixed parameters are close to the true parameter values.
 In Table~\ref{tab2equal}, the proposed predictor has smaller MC MSPE than the alternatives for all configurations and sample sizes.
 The Fay-Herriot predictor remains inefficient when $\bm{\Psi}_{i} = \bm{\Psi}$.
 Also, the FH estimator of the MSPE continues to have a negative bias in the case of equal $\bm{\Psi}_{i}$.
-The proposed MSPE estimator is nearly unbiased for the MSPE of the predictor.
+The proposed MSPE estimator is nearly unbiased for the MSPE of the ME-Cor predictor.